November 30, 2022

-Across the above five workstreams, S-DEL is engaged in over 45 different individual research projects, with a growing network of faculty and researchers from across campus and from other institutions around the world.
-We encourage multi-disciplinary engagement.
-In addition to specific priority projects, each postdoctoral associate will have the opportunity to work with other researchers at Stanford and within our network of fellows.
+In addition to the priority project, the postdoctoral associate will have the opportunity to work with other researchers at Stanford.
+High-level topic areas include: the effects of technology on skills and wages, mega-scale digital experimentation, platform business model economics and governance, behavioral economics, social prediction, and others.
 Our research projects balance rigor and relevance, aiming to produce papers for top academic journals while also informing policy and practice through other contributions.

 Commensurate with experience and competitive with similar positions.

 The job duties listed are typical examples of work performed by positions in this job classification and are not designed to contain or be interpreted as a comprehensive inventory of all duties, tasks, and responsibilities.
 Specific duties and responsibilities may vary depending on department or program needs without changing the general nature and scope of the job or level of responsibility.
 Employees may also perform other duties as assigned.